 Back up in the northeast of Mallorca, the Llevant Peninsula Nature Reserve (map) was declared a national park in 2002 and proudly boasts an array of bird life, untouched beaches and perhaps most interestingly; numerous Mediterranean tortoise colonies.
 Some areas of the Nature Reserve are privately owned but the public areas offer a number of walking trails with various accommodation options, including a camp site.
 This is an ideal option for those on a budget since the weather in Mallorca is known for being warm and dry (although do check out the weather forecast in Mallorca before you book!).

 Of course, holidays are a time to relax, but given that these areas are protected from as much human interference as possible, where better to come and unwind for a few hours with the sun on your face and some of the region’s most picturesque natural beauty at your feet?

 - A Stroll Through Palma de Mallorca

-- Culinary Journey: Palma de Mallorca
+- The splendid architecture of Palma de Mallorca

 - Plane Views: The Fields of Mallorca